adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 This component has several dependencies on internal client-side modules.

 ### Usage prerequisites
-Make sure you have dispatcher running with magento url configured .See `dispatcher/README.md`.
+Make sure you have dispatcher running with Magento url configured.
+See `dispatcher/README.md`.
 You should have the category images configured in your Magento instance.

 ### Use Object